 For more information about our use of these technologies please contact email@example.com.

 Our website may contain links to other websites of interest.
 Once you have used these links to leave our site, you should note that we do not have any control over that other website.
-Therefore, we cannot be responsible for the protection and privacy of any information which you provide whilst visiting such sites and such sites are not governed by this privacy notice.
-You should exercise caution and look at the privacy notice applicable to the website in question.
+Therefore, we cannot be responsible for the protection and privacy of any information which you provide whilst visiting such sites and such sites are not governed by this privacy statement.
+You should exercise caution and look at the privacy statement applicable to the website in question.

 How long we keep your personal information

 The period for which we keep your information depends on the purpose for which your information was collected and the use.
 We will not keep your personal information for longer than necessary for those purposes or for any other legal requirements.

 We review all data retention periods every two years.
 Data collected for accounts purposes are kept for seven years plus an additional period of six months.
 You can request your data to be forgotten and we will delete all your data other than anything we have to retain for legal reasons.
 Your email is required for access to the App and so deleting this data will mean you can no longer access this resource.

 Keeping your personal information up to date and subject access requests

 We want to make sure that any personal information we hold about you is up to date.
 If you think your personal information is inaccurate, you can ask us to correct or remove it at no charge to you.
 This is called your right to rectification.
 Please email our office at firstname.lastname@example.org if you would like to change any information that we may hold on you, or write to us at the address below.